jmend736/todo-lisp/README.md

     ('duration <duration>))
 ```

-we would have to define generic elements for `blockid`, `dependent_ids`, `description`, etc. so an example format might look something like
+We would have to define generic elements for `blockid`, `dependent_ids`, `description`, etc. so an example format might look something like
 ```scheme
 (d:block_id d:dependent_ids d:description ...)
 ```